Train Sim World: Train Sim World 4

 Train Sim World 4 was the seventh installment in the Train Sim World series, announced on 22 August 2023, and officially released on 26 September 2023.
 This version of the game included three routes: the Antelope Valley Line, the East Coast Main Line from Peterborough to Doncaster, and S-Bahn Vorarlberg.

 The Deluxe Edition included the Flying Scotsman in a preserved state as part of its centenary.
 It also included the Railpool DB BR 193 Vectron for an upgraded version of the Nahverkehr Dresden route add-on.

-Just Trains' first route was the Blackpool Branches: Preston–Blackpool and Ormskirk, set in 1986, from Preston to both Blackpool North and Blackpool South, included along with the freight-only Fleetwood branch line.
+Just Trains's first route for Train Sim World was the Blackpool Branches: Preston–Blackpool and Ormskirk, set in 1986, from Preston to both Blackpool North and Blackpool South, included along with the freight-only Fleetwood branch line.
 Also included is the branch to Ormskirk.
 Motive power included the Class 142 and Class 47/4.

 Berninalinie: Tirano–Ospizio Bernina, developed by Rivet Games, was released in January 2024.
 It included the Rhaetian Railway ABe 8/12 electric multiple unit (EMU).
 It features 24 mi of the 38 mi of the full route (from St. Moritz to Tirano), including twelve of the 22 stations.

 Rivet also released Fife Circle Line in March.
 The Levenmouth Rail Link was added as a free upgrade in November 2024.

 In April 2024, LIRR Commuter: New York–Long Beach, Hempstead & Hicksville was released, including the M9 EMU, which was brought into service in 2019.
 The route included 57 mi, which was an additional 15 mi of the Long Beach Branch compared to the original TSW 2020 release of the original Long Island Rail Road add-on.
 An additional ten stations were added, bringing the total to 37.